Easy Layered and Baked Beef and Chile Relleno Casserole

 • Brown 1 pound (454 g) ground beef sprinkled with a pinch of salt and pepper.
 Drain off any excess fat.
 Stir in 2 teaspoons taco seasoning.

-• Broil fresh 4 (454 g) fresh poblano chiles until the skin is charred.
+• Broil 4 (454 g) fresh poblano chiles until the skin is charred.
 Place in a paper bag or covered bowl to steam for about 10 minutes.
-Carefully peel away blackened skin.
-Split open and remove seeds.
-OR, use canned whole green chilies and split them lengthwise so you can open them up flat.
-You can also use chopped green chiles.
+Peel off blackened skin, split open and remove seeds.

-• Pour the cream mixture over the layers.
-Sprinkle 1 cup (113 g) Cheddar cheese or Monterrey Jack on top.
+• Topping: Sprinkle 1 cup (113 g) Cheddar cheese or Monterrey Jack cheese, shredded on top.

 • Bake at 350˚F (180˚C) for 35-40 minutes or until the pie is set and a knife comes out clean.